flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 To access the MCDU Server from a remote device you need to make sure that this device is on the same network as the PC running the MCDU Server.

-This is typically the case if both, the PC and the device use the same Internet router and the same WiFi.i
+This is typically the case if both, the PC and the device use the same Internet router and the same WiFi.

 To check this you can look at the IP address the MCDU server has listed in its command window.